laura06919-max/Github-Workshop-Demo2/README.md

-# 🧠 Git Hands-On: Clone, Merge, and Resolve Merge Conflicts
+git # 🧠 Git Hands-On: Clone, Merge, and Resolve Merge Conflicts

 This tutorial walks you through simulating a **merge conflict** and resolving it manually.